 I debated whether or not I wanted to put ginger in this blood orange ice cream, but I went for it and am so happy I did.
 It complemented the citrus flavor perfectly without overpowering it.
 Shhh but Chris says he doesn’t like ginger and he LOVED this ice cream.
 I don’t think he knew there was ginger in it.
 He said it tasted like a creamsicle, but even better.

 Also, I really want to enlarge this photo and hang it across from my desk, so I can stare at it all day long.
 It’s a great reminder that life is GOOD.

 And now I’m seriously craving dark chocolate-covered blood oranges.
 Please, can blood orange season last forever without winter and snow lasting forever?!

 No?
 Didn’t think so, but it was worth asking.

-And that concludes the second day of winter citrus zest week here at We are not Martha.
+And with that blood orange ice cream concludes the second day of winter citrus zest week here at We are not Martha.
 I hope you’re having a happy one and are getting excited for Daylight Saving Time in less than two weeks!!